-As regards wood pulp, the main raw material used in our paper plants, 78% of the pulp purchased in 2018 was certified through the custody chain in place (excluding Clariana, S.A.). €120 million was spent to purchase cellulose pulp, natural fibers, chemical products and other raw materials.
+As regards wood pulp, the main raw material used in our paper plants, 88% of the pulp purchased in 2019 was certified through the custody chain in place.

-The principal raw materials are wood pulp and textile fibers.
-This does not include other fibers employed in the production process, such as synthetic fibers, nor those purchased from Group companies.
+The principal raw materials are wood pulp and textile fibres.
+This does not include other fibres employed in the production process, such as synthetic fibres, nor those purchased from Group companies.

-t fibre 2017 2018 (Includes Clariana, S.A.)
-Wood and non-wood fibres 63,469 78,517
+t fibre 2018 2019 Wood and non-wood fibres 78,749 79,818